-Worldwide Emergency Coverage
+Worldwide Emergency/Urgent Coverage

-Worldwide emergency coverage.
+Worldwide emergency/urgent coverage.
 Defined as urgent, emergent, and post-stabilization care received outside of the United States.
-1

-- Limited only to services that would be classified as emergency, urgently needed, or post-stabilization care had they been provided in the United States1. - Ambulance services are covered in situations where getting to the emergency room in any other way could endanger your health. - Part D drugs billed as part of the urgent, emergent, or poststabilization care received outside of the United States1 are covered.
-Part D prescription drugs obtained at a retail pharmacy outside of the United States1 are not covered. - Foreign taxes and fees (including, but not limited to, currency conversion or transaction fees) are not covered.
+- Limited only to services that would be classified as emergency, urgently needed, or post-stabilization care had they been provided in the United States. - Ambulance services are covered in situations where getting to the emergency room in any other way could endanger your health. - Drugs billed as part of the urgent, emergent, or poststabilization care received outside of the United States are covered.
+Prescription drugs obtained at a retail pharmacy outside of the United States are not covered. - Foreign taxes and fees (including, but not limited to, currency conversion or transaction fees) are not covered.

-1 United States means the 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa.
+United States means the 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa.